retani/jquery-autosize/README.md

-meteor-jquery-autosize
+jquery-autosize
 ======================

-jQuery Autosize ("a plugin to automatically adjust textarea height") repackaged for Meteor.
+jQuery Autosize **updated for meteor 0.9.0** ("a plugin to automatically adjust textarea height") repackaged for Meteor.

 ## Installation

-1. `npm install -g meteorite` (if not already installed)
-1. `mrt add jquery-autosize`
+1. `meteor add copleykj:jquery-autosize`
 1. Call `$(selector).autosize()` in your `Template.templateName.rendered` callback, where `selector` is a jQuery selector.

 Example: